nodejs/node/doc/api/fs.md

   console.log(err ? 'package.json does not exist' : 'package.json exists');
 });

-// Check if package.json file could be read. fs.access('./package.json', fs.constants.R_OK, (err) => {
+// Check if `package.json` file is readable. fs.access('./package.json', fs.constants.R_OK, (err) => {
-  console.log(err ? 'package.json could not be read' : 'package.json read');
+  console.log(err ? 'package.json is not readable' : 'package.json is readable');
 });

-// Check if `package.json` could be written to. fs.access('./package.json', fs.constants.W_OK, (err) => {
+// Check if `package.json` is writable.
+fs.access('./package.json', fs.constants.W_OK, (err) => {
   console.log(
     err ?
-      'package.json could not be written to' :
+      'package.json is not writable' :
-      'package.json could be written to'
+      'package.json is writable'
   );
 });

-// Check if `package.json` exists in the current directory and it could be
+// Check if `package.json` exists in the current directory, and if it is writable. fs.access('./package.json', fs.constants.F_OK | fs.constants.W_OK, (err) => {
-// written to.
-fs.access('./package.json', fs.constants.F_OK | fs.constants.W_OK, (err) => {
   // If there is an error, print the error in console and exit. const isNonExistenceError = err && err.code === 'ENOENT';